 The symptoms of conjunctivitis include sensations of pain, burning, and itchiness, and a red or pink appearance of the affected eye.
-There will also likely be mild swelling, as well as a light fluid discharge, which can dry and become crusty over night.
-This can cause the infected eye to become sealed closed in the morning, but this can be remedied with the application of a warm, damp cloth.
+There may also be mild swelling, as well as a light fluid discharge, which can dry and become crusty overnight.
+This can cause the infected eye to become sealed closed in the morning, but this can be remedied with the application of a warm, damp, clean cloth.

-Nearly all cases of conjunctivitis will clear up in one to two weeks time.
-In the even that the symptoms continue to worsen, or have not reduced in that period, it's possible that another condition is causing them, and that the diagnosis of conjunctivitis was inaccurate.
+Nearly all cases of conjunctivitis will clear up in one to two weeks' time.
+In the event that the symptoms continue to worsen, or have not reduced in that period, it's possible that another condition is causing them, and that the diagnosis of conjunctivitis was inaccurate.
 Some fungal and microbial infections can exhibit similar symptoms at first, which may not differentiate themselves until sufficiently developed.
 It's always important to seek out professional medical attention any time there is an eye-related health problem.

 What Causes Conjunctivitis?

 More often than not, conjunctivitis is caused by a viral infection, however a bacterial form of the disease also exists.
 It's even possible for it to be triggered by common allergens, such as pollen or animal dander.